Healthy Grocery List (Includes template)

 - Kiwi

-- Citrus: lemon, tangerines, table oranges
+- Citrus fruits: lemon, tangerines, table oranges

 Vegetables